MDBossss/HotelHub/readme.md

+# About the project
+This project was made with focus on the frontend and polishing my knowledge on frontend design and technologies.
+The plan is to keep expanding the project with time so most likely not finished.

+Backend is basic a demonstration of using the REST api for learning purposes.

 # Setting up environmental variables

 To run the project you will need to create .env files inside both server and client directory and edit the variables as specified.